galaxyproject/training-material/topics/contributing/tutorials/design/tutorial.md

 >
 {: .hands_on}

-> <hands-on-title>Deliver mini-training and Give / receive feedback on its delivery - _⏰ 15 min - Groups of 2 persons_</hands-on-title>
+> <hands-on-title>Deliver mini-training and Give / receive feedback on its delivery - _{% icon time %} 15 min - Groups of 2 persons_</hands-on-title>
 >
-> - Deliver each one your 3 minute session to others with 1 person noting down
->   feedback in real-time
+> - Deliver each one your 3 minute session to others with 1 person noting down feedback in real-time
 >
 >    > <details-title>How to give feedback on training</details-title>
 >    >